bennyyclo/Cytofin/README.md

     `cytofin_prep_anchors` function or a connection leading to an .rds object containing anchor statistics.
--   `input_data_path`: A connection to a directory containing the input .FCS files to be batch normalized.
+-   `input_data_path`: A connection to a directory containing the input .fcs files to be batch normalized.
 In most cases, this will be the directory to which the output .FCS files from `cytofin_homogenize` were written.
 -   `output_data_path`: A connection to a directory where the output